hrishMoola/passwd-parser/README.md

 I have more experience in Java so I hope the Java implementation would be considered too.
 I've tried to implement production-ready code there, to the best of my knowledge.

 Hope you had a good time looking at the code!
+Please feel free mail me at hmulabagula@dons.usfca.edu for any queries.